 To address identified needs, the MPO can invest its discretionary funds also known as Regional Target dollars to and coordinate with its partners to support transportation infrastructure preservation and modernization.
 The MPO can use information from the aforementioned planning processes to consider and provide feedback on projects and programs that agencies bring forward for inclusion in the MPO's Long-Range Transportation Plan (LRTP) and Transportation Improvement Program (TIP).
 The MPO may also choose to support some of these or other system preservation investments directly with its Regional Target funds.
-When spending its Regional Target funds, the MPO uses current system preservation-related TIP evaluation criteria to determine whether a project improves substandard pavement, bridges, sidewalks, signals or transit assets, or otherwise improves emergency response or the transportation from MassDOT and transit agency planning processes to supplement its existing project evaluation process.
+When spending its Regional Target funds, the MPO uses current system preservation-related TIP evaluation criteria to determine whether a project improves substandard pavement, bridges, sidewalks, signals or transit assets, or otherwise improves emergency response or the transportation system's ability to respond to extreme conditions.
+The MPO may be able to use information from MassDOT and transit agency planning processes to supplement its existing project evaluation process.